-Top Things to Do on a Budget in Branson
+Top Things to Do on a Budget in Branson, Missouri

-1) Branson Landing Shopping, dining and entertainment venues line Lake Taneycomo, but the showstopper is the 120-foot fountain show with fire cannons, special effects lighting and music.
-The free spectacle starts at noon each day (weather permitting), then runs every hour on the hour.
+Shopping, dining and entertainment venues line Lake Taneycomo, but the showstopper is the 120-foot fountain show with fire cannons, special effects lighting and music.
+The free spectacle starts at noon each day (weather permitting), then runs every hour on the hour to the evening.
 Other special events including a farmers market are held at Branson Landing seasonally; check the website for details.

 You'll have to veer off the Strip to find this old-fashioned diner.
 Not much has changed since it opened in 1910.
 The digs are homey and the food's familiar (not to mention reasonably priced)-things your grandma might have made, like fried chicken, ham steaks, and plates of steaming hot biscuits and gravy.

-8) Branson KOA This clean, well-maintained campground contains several shelter choices in a location close to, but just far enough away from, the Strip.
+The clean, well-maintained Branson KOA campground contains several shelter choices in a location close to, but just far enough away from, the Strip.
 On-site, you'll find a camp store, pool, playground, pontoon rentals and pancake breakfasts.
-Choose from RV sites, small cabins and cottages and one- or two-room lodges with full kitchens. bransonkoa.com
+Choose from RV sites, small cabins and cottages and one- or two-room lodges with full kitchens.

 Exhibits and a video tell the story of Branson, from the arrival of the first permanent residents in 1839 to the fire of 1912 to the development of shows that form the backbone of Branson's music scene today.
 The Branson Centennial Museum is free but donations are appreciated.

 Six miles southwest of Branson, see the largest trout-rearing facility operated by the Missouri Department of Conservation.
 The hatchery raises both rainbow and brown trout, with 80 percent going into Lake Taneycomo.
 At a free conservation center, you can learn about trout, fishing, and aquatic resource management.